pyRobShrk/AoC.2022/Day6.md

 Drag B5 and C15 down to row 4096.
 Drag B1 to C1.

-Even though it's much uglier, here's a single cell formula for parts 1 and 2:
+I had to overcome an issue using UNIQUE() within MAP(LAMBDA).
+I think MAP, BYROW, REDUCE, etc have trouble with dyanmic arrays like UNIQUE or unknown amount of iterations/arguments like CONCAT.
+It seems they want everything to be a fixed size.
+Even though it's much uglier due to using an EXACT matrix of every character compared to every other character, here's a single cell formula for parts 1 and 2:

     =LET(input,A1,length,LEN(input),
         fours,MID(input,SEQUENCE(length-3),4),